glotzerlab/gsd/doc/hoomd-examples.rst

 `append <gsd.hoomd.HOOMDTrajectory.append>` and `extend <gsd.hoomd.HOOMDTrajectory.extend>` methods
 add frames to the trajectory.

-.. note:: `gsd.hoomd.HOOMDTrajectory` currently does not support files opened in
-          the 'ab' mode.

 .. tip:: When using `extend <gsd.hoomd.HOOMDTrajectory.extend>`, pass in a
          generator or generator expression to avoid storing the entire trajectory in memory before writing it out.